 Shubbak and Grand Junction present a new workshop series for women from Iraq and Middle Eastern countries to come together to explore perceptions of place and memory through conversation, writing and drawing.
-The first workshops will be led by Iraqi artist Rand Abdul Jabbar whose work is inspired by her homeland and personal family history.
+The first online workshops were led by Iraqi artist Rand Abdul Jabbar this summer whose work is inspired by her homeland and personal family history.

-From here the group will begin to collect and record the associations they have with each object.
-This can take the form of photographs, videos, letters, diary entries or documents in which the object is present or referenced.
-The group will also generate their own recordings that recount lived experiences or inherited memories related to the object.
+From here the group began to collect and record the associations they have with each object.
+This took the form of photographs, videos, letters, diary entries or documents in which the object is present or referenced.
+The group also generated their own recordings that recount lived experiences or inherited memories related to the object.

 Rand Abdul Jabbar